saziaa/ODSP-Ontario-Analysis/README.md

 ## 🏁 Summary

 Long-term ODSP reliance across Ontario CMAs is primarily **structural and path-dependent** rather than driven by demographic composition.
-Historical duration is the dominant predictor of future duration at every level of analysis — descriptive, correlational, and predictive.
+Historical duration is the dominant predictor of future duration at every level of analysis: descriptive, correlational, and predictive.
 Demographic factors play a secondary but meaningful role, with single-parent household share most consistently associated with longer durations.

-These findings point toward the need for **region-specific, long-term interventions** — particularly in smaller CMAs where persistent high durations are structurally embedded — rather than province-wide caseload management approaches that are dominated by Toronto's scale.
+These findings point toward the need for **region-specific, long-term interventions**  particularly in smaller CMAs where persistent high durations are structurally embedded rather than province-wide caseload management approaches that are dominated by Toronto's scale.

 ---